 - The “elderly brain health” marketing feels shady and predatory.
 I’m bummed that manufacturers still pull this crap.

 - $39.95 for 30 capsules, a 30-day supply

 Who Takes RediMind?

 Again, the marketing is clearly geared towards the “age-related cognitive decline” class of citizen.
 And, to be fair, ingredients like huperzine-A and ginkgo do help on this front.
 But my advice to my elderly friends: look for something better than RediMind.
-Here’s a review of my preferred daily brain health supplement: Mind Lab Pro review.
+Here are a few better alternatives to RediMind: best pre-made nootropic supplements.

 Where to Buy It

 You can buy RediMind directly through the manufacturer’s website or through Amazon.